Webist/InterServices/app/Service/readme.md

 **Pros**
 + Focus on essential, use cases
-+ code reuse by creating APIs (REST, SOAP)
++ Code reuse by creating APIs (REST, SOAP)
 + Less coupling to details
 + Refactoring, scaling by modify according to new requirements works better
-+ less friction (e.g. db updates) between the developers, requires less SQL knowledge
++ Less friction (e.g. db updates) between the developers, requires less SQL knowledge
 + Necessary for DDD

 **Cons**